 Soon afterwards the Vincentian (as its members are called) spirit spread to other parishes and within a year, conferences were set up at Our Lady's, St. Ceclia's and St. Anselm's Parishes, each with memberships numbering under teh (10).
 During the period, these conferences were active, many acts of charity were bestowed on the poor of the various communities.

 In addition to visits, the conferences take care of the needs of the old and some destitute people, by giving them cash and food.
 The St. Francis Conferences has had a hot meal program where it provides meals daily for some fifty (50) persons.
 Presently it is inactive due to circumstances beyond its control.

 The society obtains its inspiration in this saints's work and tries to relieve the material and spiritual distress of all, by the personal engagement of each Vincentian in a spirit of charity and justice, adapting itself permanently to the situations that may arise.

-The necessary funds required to carry on this good and charitable work are obtained from conllections taken up at the weekly meetings of the Conferences, the poor boxes at the doors of churchs, where there are St. Vincent de Paul Conferences and private contribuitions from the outside.
+The necessary funds required to carry on this good and charitable work are obtained from collections taken up at the weekly meetings of the Conferences, the poor boxes at the doors of Churches, where there are St. Vincent de Paul Conferences and private contributions from the outside.
 Here again, the St. Francis Parish has its annual Christmas Appeal, where a substantial amount of funds are raised.